diaspora/diaspora/README.md

 Documentation is available on our [wiki](https://github.com/diaspora/diaspora/wiki)

+Also, feel free to jump in and check things that need to be done in our [Community Pivotal Tracker](https://www.pivotaltracker.com/projects/61641#)

 Before submitting code, please sign our [Contributor License Agreement](https://github.com/diaspora/diaspora/wiki/New-CLA--12-13-10) [Sign Here](https://spreadsheets.google.com/a/joindiaspora.com/spreadsheet/viewform?formkey=dFdRTnY0TGtfaklKQXZNUndsMlJ2eGc6MQ)

 ## More Resources: